sfostine/2048/README.md

 We have different color for each number using in the game

-Next feature that I'll be working on, is to have the possibility to go to 3 or 5 previous steps some other features will be added
+Next feature that I'll be working on, is to have the possibility to go to 3 or 5 previous steps.
+Some other features will be added.